biojava/biojava.github.io/wiki/Get_source.md

 this seems to be a bug in SVN:
 <http://subversion.tigris.org/issues/show_bug.cgi?id=2866>

-`TODO: currently working on removing the escape characters from the repository`
+after manually removing the 2 escape characters from the log statements svn log -v --xml works fine.

 ### CVS freeze